TJCAJ/tnl/README.md

 ### Google Development Tools
 Google Dev Tools was used to edit code and check responsiveness before making the changes permanent.

+### Adobe Photoshop
+Photoshop was used to reduce the size of the images throughout the website.

+### Font Awesome
+Icons obtained from Font Awesome were used as the Social media links in the footer section.

 ## Content